Yes! We’re proud to be one of the first online platforms recognized by CASEL.

 Our platform is extremely scalable.
 We are designed such that a single supervising adult can oversee dozens of students at the same time.
 We make it easy for supervising adults to review module responses and spot potentially dangerous language through using our Fireword™ technology.

-Yes, we can translate our interactive modules into 50 different languages and our video modules have subtitles in our top 7 most used languages.
+Yes, we can translate our interactive modules into 50 different languages and our video modules have subtitles in our top seven-most used languages.

 Yes!
-When we started BASE Education, our biggest fear was that students would have a hard time relating to, and taking seriously, SEL modules online.
+When we started BASE Education, our biggest fear was that students would have a hard time relating to the content in the online modules.
 What we found, without question, is that students engage with our platform much more quickly than they would with a real-life adult.
-The students understand that their responses will be read, and feel cared about.

 Their responses are often the catalyst for a meaningful follow-up conversation with their supervising adult.